LuxAter/estl/README.md

 class or struct can be passed as an argument, using its respective `operator<<` to print it to the stream.
 There are some default bindings for the default streams.

+### Tree ###

+The *tree* class is an implementation of an arbitrary tree structure.
+It provides easy ways to add or remove children.
+There are three different iterators that can be used for iterating over the nodes of the tree including:

+* depth_iterator
+* sibling_iterator
+* leaf_iterator

+The file also provides methods for viewing the elements in the tree as either a multi-line string or a single-line string.

 ### Variable ###